BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-14-live-streaming-lft.md

 ---
 layout: post
-title: "How did we live stream out Last Friday Talks?"
+title: "How did we live stream our Last Friday Talks?"
 description: "Discover how we live streamed our Last Friday Talks of September 2021 to 150+ remote employees."
 author:
     name: Pascal MARTIN